MaxMeta/DiscERN/README.md

 ```bash
 discern --help
 ```
-This should display the help menu with all available command-line options.
+This might take a while the first time you run it, but should display the help menu with all available command-line options.
 You are now ready to use DiscERN.

 ## How DiscERN Works